frossm/cal/README.md

 Option   | Description
 ---------| -----------
--n #     |Set the number of calendars per row when displaying a year.
+-n #     | Set the number of calendars per row when displaying a year.
 The default is 3.
--D       |Start in Debug Mode which will display additional debugging data.
+-D       | Start in Debug Mode which will display additional debugging data.
 Normally not used.
--v       |Display the current version and copyright of the program and exit.  `-v` will also query GitHub and display the latest release version.
+-d       | Display local county holidays in the calendar -v       | Display the current version and copyright of the program and exit.  `-v` will also query GitHub and display the latest release version.
--z       |Disable colored output
+-z       | Disable colored output
--h or -? |Display the help page
+-h or -? | Display the help page

 ## Parameters